|Back to Back Issues Page|

 — David Foster Wallace

 A challengeIf you think this newsletter worth reading, would you forward it to ten friends who would be intrigued by the possibility of a long and zestful life?
-If it's really not worth their time, and has been a waste of yours, then perhaps it's time to unsubscribe.
+If it's really not been worth your ten minutes, then perhaps it is time to unsubscribe.

 Next weekNext week we return to a Green Zone issue; something that will help preserve the planet.